 Placement testing: All students seeking a degree or certificate, or students who plan to take courses with placement score pre-requisites, are required to have valid placement scores on file at NCMC.
 The scores are used by NCMC to determine placement in selected general education courses.
 Placement scores in math are valid for three years.
 There is no expiration for placement scores in reading or English.
 Test score pre-requisites for individual courses are listed with the course descriptions in this catalog.
-The Testing Center, located in the Geyer Hall Library, provides each student a variety of services, such as the administration and/or interpretation of standardized tests and career inventories.
+The Testing Center is located in the Geyer Hall Library.
 To arrange placement testing services, contact the Testing Center at campus extension 1335.